 profitability index Found by dividing the project's present value of future cash flows by its initial cost.
-A profitability index greater than 1 is equivalent to a positive net present value project.
+A profitability index greater than 1 is equivalent to a project's having positive net present value.

-profitability ratios A group of ratios which show the combined effects of liquidity, asset management, and debt on operations.
+profitability ratios Ratios that show the combined effects of liquidity, asset management, and debt on operations.

-progressive tax Tax system in which the higher one's income, the larger the percentage paid in taxes.
+progressive tax A tax system in which the higher one's income, the larger the percentage paid in taxes.